llm-workflow-engine/llm-workflow-engine/README.md

 ## Contributing

-We welcome contributions to ChatGPT Wrapper!
+We welcome contributions to LWE!
 If you have an idea for a new feature or have found a bug, please open an issue on the GitHub repository.

 ## License